-Date of Deferred Final Exam (if applicable): Date/time TBA
+Date of Deferred Final Exam (if applicable): Location and date/time TBA

 Deferred examinations cannot be granted by instructors.
 Students must apply for a deferral to his/her Faculty office with adequate documentation substantiating the absence due to incapacitating illness, severe domestic affliction, and other compelling reasons including religious convictions.
-See the University Calendar for details.
+See University Calendar for details.

-Explanatory Notes:
+Explanatory Notes on Assignments:

-For all quizzes and tests, if you arrive late, there will be no make-up time.
+For all tests and exams, if you arrive late, there will be no make-up time.
 Arrive on time.
-If the quiz/test is missed, the mark will be zero.
+If the test/exam is missed without acceptable documents, the mark will be zero.